xiacijie/React-Chat-App/README.md

 # React-Chat-App
-A real time chatting application built by React.js and Socket.io
+A real time chatting application inspired by Slack
 ---------------------------------------------